mjendza/terraform-provider-verifiedid/README.md

 ## Get started with MSGraph

-* [MSGraph VSCode Extension](https://github.com/ms-henglu/msgraph-vscode) provides a rich authoring experience to help you use the MSGraph provider.
+* [Microsoft Terraform VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureterraform) provides a rich authoring experience to help you use the MSGraph provider.

-Also, there is a rich library of [examples](https://github.com/ms-henglu/terraform-provider-msgraph/tree/main/examples) to help you get started.
+Also, there is a rich library of [examples](https://github.com/Microsoft/terraform-provider-msgraph/tree/main/examples) to help you get started.

 ## Usage Example